 In states with three or more statewide elected executives, 10 points are awarded for electing a woman in the last gubernatorial election, and 5 points are awarded each for electing a woman in the two previous gubernatorial elections.
 The remaining 10 points are awarded based on the number of women holding non-gubernatorial elected executive positions (even if the person currently holding that office was appointed).
 Half a point is awarded for each elected superintendent of public instruction and commissioner if the office is single-seat, or to the popularly elected president of a commission if the commission includes multiple commissioners.
 Commissions with an appointed rather than elected president or chair are excluded from the tally.

 The remaining points are allocated for the offices of lieutenant governor, secretary of state, attorney general, treasurer, and auditor/comptroller.
 Points are weighted so that the first three offices are always worth twice as much as the last two.
 For example, if a state had each of the five positions listed above, but no elected commissioners, then a state would receive 2.5 points for a woman lieutenant governor and 1.25 points for a woman state treasurer.

-See how many points your state received in our report, Gender Parity Index 2018, for its members of Congress here.
+See how many points your state received in our full report, the Gender Parity Index 2019.